Space for learning, sharing, and discovering

 Dedicated in 2006, Latham Hall provides space for researchers from CNRE and the College of Agriculture and Life Sciences.
 Laboratories in the building are devoted to areas such as forest molecular genetics, forest tree nutrition, and forest soils and hydrology.

-The Reynolds Homestead Forest Resources Research Center is a 710-acre research and education center for the study of forest biology located in Critz, Virginia, that includes a two-acre pond, lab and office space, a greenhouse, and a continuing education center.
+The Reynolds Homestead Forest Resources Research Center is a 710-acre research and education center for the study of forest biology located in Critz, Virginia, that includes a 2-acre pond, lab and office space, a greenhouse, and a continuing education center.

 Stadium Woods is an old-growth urban forest that CNRE students and faculty use for outdoor labs.
 The forest is located on the Virginia Tech campus near Lane Stadium.
 It covers approximately 11.5 acres and contains more than 250 large trees, including white oaks that are believed to be over 300 years old.